nomad-xyz/monorepo/packages/upgrade/README.md

 - All the files are placed under their respective domain (e.g `data/ethereum`)
 - Raw output is stored for every command that is executed
 - Artifacts are placed in `artifacts.json`
-  - `callBatch`: Like `executeCallBatchCall`, but without the function signature
-  - `executeGovernanceActions`: Calldata to `executeGovernanceActions()` on the Governor Chain.
-This must be executed by the Nomad Governance and will send the Governance Messages to all domains, that then will need to be executed via `executeCallBatch()`.
-Abi encoded function signature and arguments

 ### Upgrade Protocol